Signs You Are Being Sabotaged At Work

 Focus on Your Work

 While dealing with sabotage, it’s essential to maintain focus on your work.
-Continue to perform to the best of your ability and avoid giving the saboteur any legitimate reason to criticise your performance.
+Don’t start trying to find excuses to not show up to work.
+Instead, continue to perform to the best of your ability and avoid giving the saboteur any legitimate reason to criticise your performance.

 How to Stop Someone from Sabotaging You?